Chulpan Khamatova: Philanthropy and politics

 In 2012, Khamatova publicly supported Russian president Vladimir Putin during the presidential election campaign.
 According to Russian journalists, Khamatova was put under pressure to save her charity foundation.
-In 2019, Khamatova said that she would never have done that if she could imagine that he would start the war in Donbass.
+In 2019, Khamatova said that she would never have done that if she could imagine that he would start the war in Donbas.
 On another occasion, she said that she is actually apolitical, but the charity in Russia is heavily dependant on the support from the state.

-In February 2022, Khamatova was one of signatories of the petition started by Mikhail Zygar to protest the 2022 Russian invasion of Ukraine.
+In February 2022, Khamatova was one of signatories of the petition started by Mikhail Zygar to protest the Russian invasion of Ukraine.
 On holiday when the war started, she accepted that she needed to stay in exile in Latvia, realising that she could not return to Russia without being forced to deny the war or apologize for not supporting it.
 She stated that after she signed the petition, "it was made clear to me it would be undesirable for me to go back," adding "I know I am not a traitor.
 I love my motherland very much."
-In April 2022, she publicly spoke at an anti-war rally in the Latvian capital of Riga.
+In April 2022, she publicly spoke at an anti-war rally in the Latvian capital Riga.